Follow these steps during the scoping phase of your project:

 - Variance – Work doesn’t fit the development regulations in the SMP.
 Ecology must review and approve all variances.

-- Letter of exemption – proposed work within shoreline jurisdiction that qualifies for exemptions under RCW 90.58 or the local Shoreline Master Program that does not fit under the optional shoreline process.
+- Letter of exemption – proposed work within shoreline jurisdiction that qualifies for exemptions under WAC 173-27-040 or the local Shoreline Master Program that does not fit under the optional shoreline process.

 Bundle fish passage projects

-- On the same creek, are tributaries on the same creek, or are nearby creeks feeding the same river
+- They are on the same creek, are tributaries on the same creek, or are nearby creeks feeding the same river.

-- In the same WRIA and/or the same watershed
+- They are the same WRIA and/or the same watershed.

-- Designed and ready for permitting application at the same time
+- They are designed and ready for permitting application at the same time.

-- Are not politically sensitive, very complex or includes an unusual or overly complex site or construction conditions
+- They are not politically sensitive, very complex or include an unusual or overly complex site or construction conditions.

-If you think your projects qualify for bundling, you must coordinate with the liaisons during preliminary design.
+If you think your projects qualify for bundling, you must coordinate with the permitting liaisons at ESOPermittingLiaisons@wsdot.wa.gov during preliminary design.

 Research compensatory mitigation options